MilaTost/ExpEvo_with_replicated_selection/README.md

 The "Sauron plot" for the <img src="https://render.githubusercontent.com/render/math?math=F_{ST}"> does not even look like the eye of [Sauron](https://twitter.com/strnr/status/457201981007073280) anymore, as the "Sauron plot" from [Turner and Miller (2012)](http://www.genetics.org/content/suppl/2012/03/30/genetics.112.139337.DC1) did.
 The Sauron plot for the allele frequency difference is created by the `create_sauron_plot_FST()` function, which is available in the `FstSum_value_calculation.R` script. <br /> <br />

 ## 9 Window-based analysis
 We implemented a window-based analysis to assess linked selection.
 A cubic smoothing spline was applied to the single-marker based FSTSum values.
 From the fitted spline, inflection points were calculated and used as window boundaries for newly defined regions.
 This analysis was performed with the R package GenWin from [Beissinger et al., 2015](https://gsejournal.biomedcentral.com/articles/10.1186/s12711-015-0105-9).
 Briefly, the GenWin package returns window boundaries that we used to define regions with linked markers that may be analyzed together ([Beissinger et al., 2015).
-The calculation of window boundaries with the `splineAnalyze()` function from the [GenWin package](https://cran.r-project.org/web/packages/GenWin/index.html) are available in the `Window_based_analysis.R`. <br />
+The calculation of window boundaries with the `splineAnalyze()` function from the [GenWin package](https://cran.r-project.org/web/packages/GenWin/index.html) are available in the `Window_based_analysis.R`.
+The results are presented [here](https://github.com/MilaTost/ExpEvo_with_replicated_selection/edit/main/README.md#manhattan-plot). <br />

 ## 10 Calculation of significance thresholds
 Significance thresholds for selection were calculated three ways: 1) based on the empirical distribution; 2) based on drift simulations; and 3) based on the false discovery rate for selection (FDRfS) [Turner and Miller (2012)](http://www.genetics.org/content/suppl/2012/03/30/genetics.112.139337.DC1). <br />